leifker/sqs_consumer/README.md

 ### Docker Image Publishing

 The docker images need to be tagged and published to a repo.
 This is not included in the project.

+### K8 Helm Chart

+Likely the consumer would be deployed to a kubernetes environment.
+I'd create a [Helm](https://helm.sh/) chart for easy deployment and configuration within kubernetes.

+### K8 Metrics Endpoint

+Include a [flask based endpoint](https://pypi.org/project/prometheus-flask-exporter/) for metrics collection by [Prometheus](https://grafana.com/oss/prometheus/) & [Grafana](https://grafana.com/) or other monitoring solution when running in kubernetes.
+Ideally, message rates, error rates, and latency metrics.